Anna-Jane Casey: Stage career

 In 1993 she played Barbara-Lou and Rizzo (replacement) in Grease at Dominion Theatre.

 She spent two years in Starlight Express at the Apollo Victoria Theatre playing the roles of Buffy, Dinah and Pearl.

 In 1998 Casey fulfilled a lifelong ambition by playing Anita in West Side Story, both at the Prince Edward Theatre and on the national tour.
 It was during this tour she met her husband, Graham MacDuff.

 Casey made her first appearance in Chicago as Velma Kelly in 1998, a role she has reprised on numerous occasions.

 In 2003 Casey landed the role of Frankie Frayne in the London revival of On Your Toes at the Southbank Centre.

 In 2005 she won the TMA (Theatrical Management Association) Award for Best Performance in a Musical playing Mabel in Mack & Mabel at the Watermill Theatre.

 She originated the role of Dot in the London revival of Sunday in the Park with George at the Menier Chocolate Factory in 2005, but left before the production transferred to The West End and Broadway, being replaced by Jenna Russell.

 After that she went on to play Maggie in Hobson's Choice from May to July 2006 at Watermill Theatre before giving birth to her son.

 During 2009 she appeared in Forbidden Broadway at the Menier Chocolate Factory.

 She spent the Christmas period in the title role of Aladdin at Hackney Empire.

 Casey returned to Chicago from February until 24 April 2010 playing Velma Kelly alongside Ruthie Henshall.

-Casey appeared in the Open Air Theatre, Regent's Park production of The Comedy of Errors as the Courtesan, in the summer of 2010.
+Casey appeared in the Regent's Park Open Air Theatre production of The Comedy of Errors as the Courtesan, in summer 2010.